 For our dual study programs, an internship or employment contract with a sector-specific company for the entire period of studies must be submitted.

-The Bachelor’s degree programs at our university are only taught in German.
+The Bachelor’s degree programs at our university are, with exception of International Business (B.A.), only taught in German.

 For international applicants, the following proof of German proficiency must be submitted for a German-language degree program: